Dolphin Cove (SeaWorld attraction): Exhibit

-The habitat is designed to reflect a natural ecosystem and has an underwater viewing area where visitors can watch the dolphins while listening to relaxing music and hear the dolphin's communications.
-It features 2 ft waves, a sandy beach and an imitation coral reef.
+The habitat is designed to reflect a natural ecosystem and has an underwater viewing area where visitors can watch dolphins while listening to music and the dolphins' communications.
+It features 2 ft waves, a sandy beach, and an imitation coral reef.

-Dolphin Cove mainly consists of bottlenose dolphins, one of the most common of their family.
-The dolphins are shifted between the exhibit, Dolphin Nursery and Discovery Cove; depending on pregnancies and space availability.
+Dolphin Cove's population mainly consists of bottlenose dolphins, one of the most common dolphin species.
+At SeaWorld Orlando, the dolphins are rotated between the exhibit, Dolphin Nursery and Discovery Cove; depending on pregnancies and space availability.

 Throughout the day, visitors can feed the dolphins for a fee.
-Trainers give informational speeches about the bottlenose dolphin.
+Trainers are present to give informational speeches about the bottlenose dolphin.